 For victims of sexual harassment, the struggle is constant even long after.
 To prevent the long term physical and mental impact, it is important to seek support from friends, family and even therapy.

-You can easily book an appointment with a top therapist in Lahore, Karachi and Rawalpindi through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT professional for your concerns.
+You can easily book an appointment with a top psychiatrist in Karachi, Lahore and Rawalpindi through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT professional for your concerns.